segment11/velo/doc/haproxy/README.md

-# velo support use haproxy to load balance and readonly route
+# Velo support use haproxy to load balance and readonly route

 ## haproxy config